kenlowrie/smd/docs/samples/images/images-doc.md

 [terminal2.wc_open(t="**_img_template_ - template for @image variables** help:")]
 [_img_template_.?]
-[box.inline(t="*_img_template_* is inherited by variables created with one of the image factories, so each of the above attributes will exist in any [smdimage.b] variables created.
+[box.inline(c="*_img_template_* is inherited by variables created with one of the image factories, so each of the above attributes will exist in any [smdimage.b] variables created.
 They provide a means for easily changing the CSS styling used by an image after it has been created.")]
 [terminal2.wc_close]

 [terminal2.wc_open(t="**image_factory_config** help:")]